clux/facemaulers/recaps/52-gilgrinvault.md

 Ursula can help GW learn about Akkhan's burial, since she has the books of Shario.
 (Maybe she recognises his light?)
 Faey/Pendle: Braegan + shops training.
 Hanir can meet with Jarlaxle?

+## RECAP
+GLUDOM MESSAGE ON CHANGES.
+Felgolos message: "forgotten about blade, moonlight ward?" hey felgy, mages forgotten scythe, will lower protections fo ryou, do you know of the moonlight ward, have a good trip

+felgo: Callistis. (great great aunt of ursula) moonlight ward.

+sending celerum: Mordai, what's your status? luskan destroyed. where is star? summoning caused by lich. kiaransalee. who attacked luskan? where are you now/

+celerum: yeah, i know. many gnolls, ported out. gone to safe place, don't try to find me. saw arklem with star.

+Goals:
+- arklem
+- history of area (test of law of council)
+- hans: past (hist future) something happened before?
+- faey: night time excursions thieving (funducation, practice lockpicking)
+- gw: study book, "never worn a belt" (belt of giant smarts), dragon lance
+- gw on dog on pugweaver
+- mordai: lotte chronomancy